Share

 “We have an elected Insurance Commissioner.
 This is his job.
 He’s responsible for managing this.
 The Legislature shouldn’t be the sole driver — maybe a partner, but not the one steering the ship.”

-However, Lackey also acknowledged that Lara has been calling for help.
+At the same time, Lackey acknowledged that Commissioner Lara has been openly seeking help.

 “He’s crying for help,” Lackey said.
 “And so we should run to offer assistance.
 But how we arrive at that is not so simple.”

-One of the most debated developments in recent months has been Governor Gavin Newsom’s trailer bill, which aims to fast-track parts of Lara’s strategy by embedding them in state budget legislation.
+One of the most debated moves in recent months has been Governor Gavin Newsom’s trailer bill, which would fast-track parts of the Commissioner’s strategy through the state budget process.

-Susman asked Lackey whether that kind of executive involvement helps or hinders progress.
+Susman asked whether that kind of executive intervention accelerates reform or complicates it.

 “It depends,” Lackey said.
 “I have no problem with anybody trying to help.
 Partnership should be part of the solution.
 But the primary responsibility should come from the Commissioner.
 This is complex — and how we get there matters.”

-“It touches everyone’s life,” Lackey said.
+“It touches everyone’s life,” he said.
 “Everyone needs a residence, and if you’re fortunate enough to be a homeowner, you know this is a real problem.”

 The 85% Requirement: A Bold but Risky Mandate

-Under Lara’s plan, insurers would be required to write at least 85% of policies in designated “distressed areas” — regions where coverage has become scarce due to wildfire exposure or economic challenges.
+A central element of Lara’s strategy is a requirement that insurers write at least 85% of their statewide market share in designated “distressed areas” — regions where coverage is scarce due to wildfire exposure or economic hardship.
+The objective is to depopulate the FAIR Plan and restore private-market access.

 “We’re telling insurance companies what they have to do — and they’ll do it,” he said.
 “But the cost?
 I don’t know if it’s sustainable.
 I don’t even know if it’s doable.”